 Explore it on Goodreads or Amazon.

-Other books by this author include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight

 Seventh in the Chronicles of Elantra fantasy series for young adults revolving around a feisty young lady with a heart of gold.